PietrH/Wikidata_Guide_to_adding_persons/README.md

   - [Suggestions flag](#suggestions-flag)
   - [Some examples](#some-examples)

-# A quick guide on how to add persons to Wikidata

 Welcome to Wikidata!

 Objects on wikidata have a label, a wikidata id, and a description, and optionally one or more aliases.
 The wikidata id is the unique identifier, and remains constant.
 All other values can change.
-The label is the name shown at the top of the page, and is useful for humans to know what the object is describing.
-For a person, this would be their name.
-The description is one line to elaborate on this, I like to stick to what the person is most known for for example: “Belgian Botanist”.
+The label is the name shown at the top of the page, and is useful for users to know what the object is describing.
+For a person for example, this would be their name.
+The description is one line to elaborate on this, I like to stick to what the person is most known for, for example: “Belgian Botanist”.
 The alias is used for alternative labels, abbreviations, or other names the person might be known under.

 ![welcome_to_wikipedia](images/firefox_AK8AdvmTg8.png)